 Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a short time.
 Stopping the medication too early may result in a return of the infection.

-Tell your doctor if your condition persists or worsens.
+Tell your doctor if your condition lasts or gets worse.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Use of this medication for prolonged or repeated periods may result in oral thrush or a new vaginal yeast infection.
+Use of this medication for prolonged or repeated periods may result in oral thrush or a new yeast infection.
 Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.